BernhardDenner/puppet-userstudy-controller/README.md

 - Clone this repo
 - start the `tools/expctr.py` tool
-- run `pull_images`: this will pull all Docker images from Dockerhub
+- run `pull_images`: this will pull all required Docker images from Dockerhub
-- read task instructions `task_descriptions.md`
+- read the task instructions `task_descriptions.md`

-Approximately study duration: 4.5h (without prior Puppet knowledge)
+Approximately study duration: 4.5h without prior Puppet knowledge, with good Puppet experience about 2.5h.

 If you have finished the study, export the results with the command `finished` and send me the resulting tarball.